Jasper-Dev/Inholland-P4.4-Parallel-Distributed-Processing-Assignments/Assignment-1/README.md

 #### <a name="5.3.1."></a>**5.3.1.
 Hive query**

-in order to have an essence on how our data is going to look like, it is key to first write the query in Hive.
+In order to have an essence on how our data is going to look like, it is key to first write the query in Hive.
 This will run faster and troubleshooting is easier, as there is more documentation available on Hive

 ```SQL
 SELECT